Here the scoop on the goop! (pumpkin goop, that is!)

 No. That is not us.
 We aren’t hunting pumpkins to take them out, just count them.

 What began as a nation-wide scavenger hunt for real-carved pumpkin jack-o-lanterns evolved into a web-based computer game.
-This year the the game is metamorphosing again into phone apps and the website became the home for a Halloween-loving community dedicated t0 hunting and seeking all things related to that beautiful, orange squash.
+This year the game is evolving into phone apps and the website became the home for a Halloween-loving community dedicated t0 hunting and seeking all things related to that beautiful, orange squash.

 How it all began…